 Manufacturing Engineering: manufacturing processes, CAD/CAM/CIM systems, measurement/inspection, GD&T, forming, composites manufacturing, and free form surfaces manufacturing.

 Human Systems Engineering: emphases include industrial ergonomics, biomechanics, human-machine systems, occupational safety and other industrial hygiene issues, and ergonomics and human factors issues in aviation/space systems.

 Master of Science in Industrial Engineering

 The Master of Science in industrial engineering (MSIE) degree enhances the skills of degreed engineers by providing advanced knowledge and skills that are needed to design, model, analyze and manage modern complex systems in order to increase the effectiveness of manufacturing and service sector organizations.
-Students have opportunities to enhance their knowledge on technical skills such as optimization, production planning, quality, supply chain management, simulation, analytics, reliability, ergonomics, systems engineering, manufacturing engineering, biomedical engineering, and also on nontechnical skills required for success in their careers.
+Students have opportunities to enhance their knowledge on technical skills such as optimization, production planning, quality, supply chain management, simulation, analytics, reliability, ergonomics, systems engineering, manufacturing engineering, and also on nontechnical skills required for success in their careers.
 Recent graduates have obtained positions in manufacturing, services and consulting companies.

 Master of Engineering Management

 The Master in Engineering Management (MEM) program educates engineering, science and business graduates in the skills and knowledge to increase the effectiveness of manufacturing and service sector organizations in planning, decision making, and complex problem solving to increase the effectiveness of manufacturing and service sector organizations.
 Students should consider the MEM program if they find that they need to use (or develop) skills in decision making and management of teams, projects and organizations.
 The MEM program is structured for practicing technical professionals.
 Engineering management is for professionals who are interested in becoming managers while remaining engineers.